rizelmg/students/_data/1516/mjsolidarios.md

 emoji :v: y'all!
 ***
 about_me
->  Hi I'm Mark, I like to code and do 3D graphics.
+>  Hi I'm Rizel, I love foods, like to dance and surfing the net.

 hugot_lines/other_stuffs
-> "Happiness is just a matter of perspective.
-It's your choice how to look at the world".
+> "SMILE.
+It irritates those who wish to destroy you".